2011 National League Championship Series: Game 5

 The Cardinals took advantage of four Milwaukee errors to grab a 3–2 series lead.
-Yadier Molina's one-out RBI double with runners on first and second put them on the board in the second off of Zack Greinke.
+Yadier Molina's one-out RBI double with runners on first and second put them on the board in the second off Zack Greinke.
 One out later, an error on Jaime Garcia's ground ball scored two more runs.
 Garcia's groundout with runners on second and third in the fourth made it 4−0 Cardinals.
 Corey Hart's RBI single in the fifth provided the only run of the game for the Brewers.
-The Cardinals added to their lead on Albert Pujols's RBI single in the sixth and Matt Holliday's two-run double in the eighth off of Marco Estrada.
+The Cardinals added to their lead on Albert Pujols's RBI single in the sixth and Matt Holliday's two-run double in the eighth off Marco Estrada.
 Octavio Dotel got the win in relief of García and Jason Motte earned another save with 1 1/3 shutout innings.